Vita-Diva/bttcdoc/docs/en/validator/node.md

 ### To get to a running validator node, do the following

 1. Have the two machines prepared.
-2. Install the Heimdall and Bor binaries on the sentry and the validator machines.
+2. Install the delivery and bttc binaries on the sentry and the validator machines.
-3. Set up the Heimdall and Bor node files on the sentry and the validator machines.
+3. Set up the delivery and bttc node files on the sentry and the validator machines.
-4. Set up the Heimdall and Bor services on the sentry and the validator machines.
+4. Set up the delivery and bttc services on the sentry and the validator machines.
 5. Configure the sentry node.
 6. Start the sentry node.
 7. Configure the validator node.